matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-deploy.md

     *
     * @param artifact The previously loaded artifact object.
     * @param constructorArguments The list of arguments to be passed to the contract constructor.
-    * @param overrides The optional object with additional deploy transaction parameters.
+    * @param overrides Optional object with additional deploy transaction parameters.
     * @param additionalFactoryDeps Additional contract bytecodes to be added to the factory dependencies list.
     * The fee amount is requested automatically from the zkSync Era server.
     *